HackShreyans/travl/backend/README.md

 # MERN Authentication JWT
 Incorporating mern authentication JWT within this MERN stack application example ensures that the tokens used for user sessions are managed according to the latest security standards.
 It's a critical feature that underscores the entire authentication process in my MERN application example.

-# Comprehensive Learning Resource
-This repository is more than just a MERN login and register system.
-It is an educational tool for understanding user authentication React methods and MERN stack authentication strategies.
-I aim to provide a solid understanding of how authentication integrates within a MERN stack app, offering developers a practical MERN authentication tutorial.

 # Features
 - User Registration: Allows new users to create an account.